Jean-Pierre Robinot – Introduction

 Jean-Pierre Robinot (Les Vignes de l’Ange Vin) Le Regard 2020

 If you read the description of the Lumière des Sens above then you will know that we are very keen on wines made from the Pineau d’Aunis grape variety due to the finesse of the grape, the lovely tannins that give the wine structure and the slight herbal bitterness at the end of the palate that is characteristic of wines made from this grape variety.

 The only difference between the Lumière des Sens and the Le Regard is that the Regard was matured in a fibreglass tank rather than wooden barrels.
-As with the Lumière des Sens there are no added sulphites in this wine which (as you can see from the label) has only 10% alcohol.
+As with the Lumière des Sens there are no added sulphites in this wine which (as you can see from the label) has a balanced 13% alcohol.

-Jean-Pierre Robinot (Les Vignes de l’Ange Vin) Vin de France Nocturne
+Jean-Pierre Robinot (Les Vignes de l’Ange Vin) Nocturne 2019

 This wine is made from grapes picked from vines in the same vineyard as those that are used in the doubly expensive Camille wine.

-This red wine is made from the lovely Pineau d’Aunis grape and the wine has been matured for 12 months before bottling!
+This red wine is made from the lovely Pineau d’Aunis grape and the wine has been matured for at least 12 months before bottling!

 As we have said above, Nocturne is the same vineyard as is used to make the Camille Robinot, but the Nocture is made using the ‘young’ vines which are only 80 years old.
 For the Camille he uses the 110 year old vines.

 The Nocturne is aged for approximately 12 months on lees in old barrels.
 No filtering, no fining and no sulphites have been added at any time in the winemaking process.
 The level of alcohol is a balanced 14%.

-Jean-Pierre Robinot (Les Vignes de l’Ange Vin) Vin de France Camille
+Jean-Pierre Robinot (Les Vignes de l’Ange Vin) Camille Robinot 2018

 This wine is another beautiful example of the elegance of the Pineau d’Aunis grape.
 This is the sister wine to the Juliette Robinot.